garygr2002/Rebalance/README.md

 ### Holding Name

 The holding name begins in column 20, and may be 42 characters long.
-Its content is unconstrained, but must match the portfolio name for rows with a 'P' line type, an account name for rows with an 'A' line type, or the ticker name for rows with an 'F, 'J', 'Q', or 'X' line type.
+Its content is unconstrained, but must match the portfolio name for rows with a 'P' line type, an account name for rows with an 'A' line type, or the ticker symbol for rows with an 'F, 'J', 'Q', or 'X' line type.
 Institution names (rows with an 'I' line type) are specified in this file, and nowhere else.
 These are therefore completely unconstrained, even if they are inconsistent between multiple occurrences in this same file, or the basis file.
-The software only uses this field for readable in its reports.
+The software only uses this field for readability in its reports.

 ### Holding Shares